Primary Care Investment

 Since 2008, PCDC’s content experts have helped more than 760 practices achieve PCMH recognition.
 PCMH has been central to health care payment reform in Medicaid, Medicare, and commercial health plans.
-Many states such as New York have also linked PCMH to financial incentives for providers.
+Many states have also linked PCMH to financial incentives for providers.

 Given the demonstrated benefits the PCMH program has and will continue to produce, PCDC has persistently advocated for renewed and increased funding for these programs and supported policies that will expand the model’s reach and impact.